 A fishing pole holder, GPS unit, and fishfinder screen can be fitted to the Tarpon 105 for fishing purposes.
 With its highly durable design and ability to maneuver easily through tight coves and sharp bends, the Tarpon 105 is one of the best boats in its class.

-As a sit-on-top kayak, the Tarpon 105 is shorter and stubbier than many others.
+The Tarpon 105 is shorter and stubbier than many others as a sit-on-top kayak.
 Because of its shape, this boat is not particularly fast or gliding through the water.

 Unlike race boats, the Tarpon 105 is designed for cruising comfortably rather than racing fast.
 Check out the Tarpon 120 if you're looking for a similar option that's also longer and faster.

 Due to its flat hull, the 105 is easy to turn.
 The boat changes direction smoothly and with minimal effort while paddling.

 Wilderness Systems Phase 3 AirPro seating system makes the Tarpon 105 exceptionally comfortable for long kayaking sessions.
 An ergonomic and supportive backrest is essential for a long day on the water.

 In addition to a sizeable waterproof storage well, a magnetic water bottle strap, a built-in paddle holder, rigid carry handles, and even a dog-friendly deck, the Tarpon 105 offers many well-considered features.

 For paddlers who prefer stability over speed, the Tarpon 105 is a great choice.
 The Tarpon's shorter length and 55-pound weight make it easily portable.

 With its feature-packed and durable design, the Tarpon 105 provides good value for money, despite its higher price tag of $1,079.
 For the best sit-on-top kayak, we recommend the Tarpon 105.
 It's versatile and comfortable without sacrificing fun.